adzerk-oss/boot-cljs-example/README.md

 ```

 This will update boot to the latest stable release version.
 Since boot is
-alpha software at the moment, you should do this frequently.
+pre-alpha software at the moment, you should do this frequently.

 ## Build